 Who better to update parents on the latest trends in teen risk taking than an emergency room doctor?
-Your Teen caught up with Dr. Erica Michiels, a pediatric emergency medicine specialist, at Helen DeVos Children’s Hospital in Grand Rapids, Michigan, to find out what we should know.
+Your Teen caught up with Dr. Erica Michiels, a pediatric emergency medicine specialist, at Helen DeVos Children’s Hospital in Grand Rapids, Michigan, to find out what’s going on.

-Do drugs still bring a lot of teenagers into the emergency room?
+Drugs still bring a lot of teenagers into the emergency room.

 There are now vaporized alcohol products, which is a dried form of alcohol that teenagers are sniffing.
 Lately, we’ve also seen teenagers soaking tampons in alcohol and then inserting them vaginally or rectally.
 That way, the alcohol absorbs into the body readily, but there is no odor of alcohol.
 So, it’s another way to sneak those substances.

 Pot is still a huge one, and surprisingly easy to get ahold off.
 Heroin is also making a comeback.
 Some of that has to do with the crackdown on prescription drugs.
 It’s harder to get prescription drugs and heroin—which has the same active ingredient as some prescription drugs—is cheap right now.